 Slate Belt Rising is committed to the revitalization and historical preservation of the boroughs of Wind Gap, Pen Argyl, Bangor, and Portland.
 The Commercial Facade Improvement Program and Business Sign Program are designed to help improve the exterior appearance and condition of the commercial properties within the targeted boroughs.
-The program’s goals are to maintain historic and architectural integrity, improve neighborhood appearance,
+The program’s goals are to maintain historic and architectural integrity, improve neighborhood appearance, The commercial lease subsidy program is a pilot program to help encourage economic development and decrease commercial vacancy rates within the boroughs.ms that will enrich, engage and inspire, always putting our participants at the forefront.
+Learn more about our available programs below, and be sure to get in touch with any questions.

 Rising Tide Community Loan Fund – The goal of RTCLF is to support prospective, start-up and established small businesses whose risk factors make it difficult to obtain funds from traditional lenders, but who inevitably make up the backbone of a thriving local economy.
 Established in 2001, Rising Tide’s mission is and has always been to identify small business and community development credit needs that stifle the creation of economic opportunity in low-to-moderate-income communities of the Lehigh Valley and to meet those needs with affordable credit products.
 Rising Tide Community Loan Fund (RTCLF), a subsidiary of the Community Action Committee of the Lehigh Valley, is a 501 (c) (3) non-profit Community Development Finanical Instititution (CDFI).
 RTCLF is funded through loans, grants, and private contributions.
 Sources include local, state and federal government, banks, businesses, and individuals.
 For additional information visit http://therisingtide.org/.